Ashuvwxyz/FactorDB-cli/README.md

 *Alternate soln - You could create an alias in .bashrc to run the program (eg : `ALIAS factordb='python3 factordb.py'`)*

 # Output
-1. Just obtaining all prime factors
+1. Just obtaining all prime factors (or known factors depending on status)
    ![exec](https://github.com/Ashuvwxyz/FactorDB-cli/assets/92919909/9a7bddb4-52be-47c0-a8af-c14a42dbedac)

-3. Obtain all prime factors and verify status (View code to understand more about statuses)
+2. Obtain all prime factors and verify status (View code to understand more about statuses)
    ![exec_chk](https://github.com/Ashuvwxyz/FactorDB-cli/assets/92919909/83969e2a-7892-4c3a-a45d-1074c629e2bd)